DvoraksPadawan/ERC20/README.md

-Just exercising/playing around with ERC20 transfers and allowances.
+Just exercising/playing around with transfers, allowances and msg.sender.